Cozy Mystery, Joss Miller Mysteries

 “Joss!
 Get over here, girl!”
 Fay’s voice cut through my thoughts.

-I looked over to see my boss beckoning me to where she stood.
-Fay’s shoulder length dreadlocks framed her face, her grin wide.
-My boss had been all smiles the past few months.
+I looked over to see my boss beckoning me, her grin wide.
+Fay had been all smiles the past few months.
 This project was special to her since she’d been friends with Rebecca.
-With the expansion also came the end of the dreaded development project that had threatened the cafe and neighboring businesses for months.
+With the expansion also came the end of the dreaded development project that had threatened the café and neighboring businesses for months.

 I could tell that weight had been lifted off my boss as well as the other business owners.
-Everyone had poured time and contributed to the center.
+Many people in Sugar Creek had contributed their time to the center.
 I’d spent time yesterday afternoon organizing books donated by the bookstore a few doors down.
-Books from my childhood like Charlotte’s Web to Roll of Thunder, Hear My Cry were available for a new generation of readers.
+Books from my childhood like Charlotte’s Web and Roll of Thunder, Hear My Cry were available for a new generation of readers.

 As I made my way over, I couldn’t help but notice the stunning woman standing next to Fay.
-She wore her auburn hair up in a ponytail which worked perfectly with the crisp white hoodie over dark jeans.
+She wore her auburn hair up in a ponytail and had high cheek bones.
+Her model thin shape was perfectly clad with a long gray hoodie over dark leggings.
 With sneakers, she stood as tall as Fay who was around 5’8.
-Long lashes framed doe brown eyes that warily accessed my approach.
+Long lashes framed doe brown eyes that warily assessed my approach.

 There was something about her that seemed sad, like she was carrying a burden she couldn’t quite shake.
 Despite her height, she stood hunched with her arms folded.
-I’m pretty sure I’d seen her before.
-That wasn’t unusual since most of Sugar Creek residents visited the cafe.
+I was pretty sure I’d seen her before.
+That wasn’t unusual since most Sugar Creek residents visited the café.

-“Joss, meet our newest volunteer,” Fay said, placing a hand on the woman’s shoulder.
+“Joss, I want to introduce you to a potential volunteer,” Fay said, placing a hand on the woman’s shoulder.
 “This is Lily Hartman.
-She’s interested in running music classes for kids here at the center.”
+She would be a great asset to helping us run music classes for kids here at the center.”
 Fay turned to the woman.
 “Lily, this is Joss Miller, our resident barista extraordinaire and true crime podcaster.”

 “Great to meet you too, Lily.
 I’m still fresh off the last season and haven’t thought about what to do next.”

-I had a list of cases that I pulled together, but the first two seasons had affected by mental health.
+I had a list of cases that I’d pulled together, but the first two seasons had affected my mental health.
 If I continued the podcast, I needed to choose wisely.
 I wasn’t quite sure how to do that since I dealt with cold cases involving murder.

+“Lily has some cool ideas.”
 Fay clasped her hands together.
-“Lily has some cool ideas.
-Joss, here coordinates our Friday Night Jam.
-It was her idea for us to start doing in more than once a month.”
+“And Joss also coordinates Friday Night Jams.
+It was her idea for us to start doing them more than once a month.”

 A shadow passed over Lily’s face, and I immediately regretted asking.